jbarlow96/To-do-list-service/README.md

 #### `LearningObject` Schema

+`LearningObject` : a shareable, self-contained piece of curriculum that has clearly identified learning outcomes, assessment strategies, and instructional strategies

 | Property Name | Type | Description |
 | --- | --- | --- |
 | name | `string` | Name of the `LearningObject` |